 PTSD Brief Screening Assessment A-3

 Julia is a teacher whose school was recently the site of a mass shooting.
-Julia is quiet, withdrawn, and currently experiences nightmares.
-She refuses to return to the school.
+She is quiet, withdrawn, and currently experiences nightmares.
+Julia refuses to return to the school.
 She describes having feelings of detachment.

 PTSD Brief Screening Assessment A-4